Skip to main content

 • How performance connects across the metrics over time.

-• How closely related the 2 metrics are (in other words, do they usually move together?)
+• How closely related are the 2 metrics (in other words, do they usually move together?)

 • The ratio of their relationship.